Contractible $3$-manifold and Positive scalar curvature (I)

-Let us consider the sequence $\{\Omega_{k}\}_{k\in \mathbb{N}}$ and their limit.
-The sequence $\{\Omega_{k}\}_{k\in \mathbb{N}}$ satisfies Condition (1) in Theorem \ref{convergence} (See [Theorem 3, Page 122] in \cite{Sc}).
+Let us consider the sequence $\{\Omega_{k}\}_{k\in \mathbb{N}}$ (constructed in Section 5.1).
+The sequence $\{\Omega_{k}\}_{k\in \mathbb{N}}$ satisfies Condition (1) in Theorem \ref{convergence} (see [Theorem 3, Page 122] in \cite{Sc}).
 Say, they have locally uniformly-bounded curvatures.
-However, this sequence does not hold Condition (2) in Theorem \ref{convergence}.
+However, this sequence may not satisfy Condition (2) of Theorem \ref{convergence}.

-For example, in the Whitehead manifold, for $k>1$, $\Omega_{k}\cap \text{Int}~N_{1}$ has at least $2^{k-1}$ components intersecting $N_{0}$ (See Theorem \ref{component}).
+For example, in the Whitehead manifold, for $k>1$, $\Omega_{k}\cap \text{Int}~N_{1}$ has at least $2^{k-1}$ components intersecting $N_{0}$ (see Theorem \ref{component}).
 We know that each component $(\Sigma, \partial \Sigma)\subset (N_{1}, \partial N_{1})$ of $\Omega_{k}\cap \text{Int}~N_{1}$ intersecting $N_{0}$ is a minimal surface in $(M, g)$.

 Choose $x_{0}\in \Sigma\cap N_{0}$ and $r_{0}=\frac{1}{2}\min \{r, i_{0}\}$, where $r:=\text{dist}(\partial N_{0}, \partial N_{1})$ and $i_{0}:=\inf_{x\in N_{1}}\text{Inj}_{M}(x)$.
 We see that the ball $B(x_{0}, r_{0})$ is in $N_{1}$.
-We apply a result (See [Lemma 1, Page 445] in \cite{YM}) to $(N_{1}, \partial N_{1})$.
+We apply a result (see [Lemma 1, Page 445] in \cite{YM}) to $(N_{1}, \partial N_{1})$.
 Hence, it follows that

 where $K:=\sup_{x\in N_{1}} |K_{M}(x)|$ and $K_{M}$ is the sectional curvature.